calvin22580/Udacity-Dog-Breed-Classification/README.md

-## Debugging and Profiling
+## Debugging and System Profiling

-Model debugging is useful for capturing the values of the tensors as they flow through the model during the training & evaluation phases.
-In addition to saving & monitoring the tensors, sagemaker provides some prebuilt rules for analizing the tensors and extracting insights that are useful for understanding the process of training & evaluating the model.
+Debugging the model is crucial for tracking tensor values as they traverse through the model during both training and evaluation stages.
+Beyond capturing and observing these tensors, SageMaker also comes with predefined rules for examining the tensors, offering valuable insights into the training and evaluation mechanisms.

-I chose the to monitor the Loss Not Decreasing Rule during debugging the model which monitors if the loss isn't decreasing at an adequate rate.
+For the debugging phase, I opted to focus on the "Loss Not Decreasing Rule," which keeps an eye on the rate at which the loss is reducing.

-Model Profiling is useful for capturing system metrics such as bottlenecks, CPU utilization, GPU utilization and so on.
-I used the ProfilerReport rule to generate a profiler report with statistics about the training run.
+System profiling is instrumental for monitoring various system metrics such as bottlenecks, CPU and GPU utilization, among others.
+I employed the ProfilerReport rule to produce a report that offers statistical insights into the performance metrics of the training session.

 ### Results

-Insights from the Plot
+Findings from the Graph

-* The training loss decreases with the number of steps.
+There's a decline in the training loss as the number of steps increases.

-* The training loss is a bit noisy, may be this means that the training might have required a larger batch size.
+The training loss displays some variability, which could suggest that a larger batch size might have been more effective.

-* The validation loss seems to be almost constant and it is very low compared to the training loss from the beginning which might be a sign of overfitting.
+The validation loss remains relatively stable and is considerably lower than the training loss right from the outset, potentially indicating overfitting.

-* What to be applied if the plot was erronous Inorder to avoid overfitting we might try the following solutions:
+If the graph were misleading, several approaches could be considered to mitigate overfitting:

-* Maybe I need to use a smaller model compared to the resnet50 like the resnet18 for example.
+A smaller model like Resnet18 could potentially be a better fit than Resnet50.
-* Maybe I need to apply regularization to avoid overfitting over the dataset.
+The introduction of regularization methods could help in curbing overfitting on the dataset.
-* Maybe I need more data for my model..
+The model might benefit from an expanded dataset.

-## Model Deployment
+## Deploying the Model

-### Overview of Endpoint
+### Endpoint Overview
-The deployed model is a resnet50 model pretrained on the ImageNet dataset and finetuned using the dog breed classification dataset.
+The model being deployed is a Resnet50, originally trained on the ImageNet dataset and further refined with the dog breed classification dataset.

-The model takes an image of size (3, 224, 224) as an input and outputs 133 values representing the 133 possible dog breeds availabe in the dataset.
+The model accepts an image with dimensions of (3, 224, 224) and produces an array of 133 values, each corresponding to one of the 133 different dog breeds found in the dataset.

-The model doesn't apply softmax or log softmax (they are applied only inside the nn.crossentropy loss during training).
+Neither softmax nor log softmax operations are applied in the model output (these operations are exclusively part of the nn.crossentropy loss during the training phase).

-The model's output label can be found by taking the maximum over the 133 output values and finding its correponding index.
+To identify the model's predicted label, the maximum value among the 133 output elements is located, and its corresponding index is taken as the label.

-The model was finetuned for 1 epoch using a batch size of 128 and learning rate ~0.05.
+The model underwent fine-tuning for a single epoch, with a batch size of 128 and an approximate learning rate of 0.05.

 ![Image7](https://github.com/calvin22580/Udacity-Dog-Breed-Classification/blob/main/Screenshot/Screenshot%202023-09-14%20110414.png?raw=true)